Dancing for Mental Health

 There is also the social aspect of dance: we tend to dance for longer periods of time than when doing other exercise.
 The enjoyment and connection aspect of dance gives us the impetus to keep going … good for the lungs, good for the heart.

 And as we dance, unlike other sports, we can constantly make adjustments to our body to prevent pain and injury.

-In his book, The Dance Cure, Dr Peter Lovatt tells us that the reason why dance is so beneficial to mental health is that it allows us relief from day-to-day concerns and interrupts negative looping thoughts.
+In his book, The Dance Cure, Dr Peter Lovatt tells us that the reason why dancing for mental health is so beneficial.
+It allows us relief from day-to-day concerns and interrupts negative looping thoughts.

 William H Mc Neill, Professor esteemed historian, researched the history of people ‘Moving Together in Time’ and says: